What Safe Sex Really Means — and How to Practice It

 Also known as female condoms, internal condoms are worn inside the vagina.
 With correct and consistent use, they are about 95 percent effective in reducing the risk of infection against STIs and pregnancy.

-Internal condoms should never be used in combination with male condoms as it can lead to tearing and breakage.
+Internal condoms should never be used in combination with male condoms, as this can lead to tearing and breakage.

 Dental Dams